h0r0m4n/h0r0m4n.github.com/src/work/2021/siae-web.md

 {% stats "Previous Typography System" "33 styles" "New Typography System" "14 styles" "" "" "" "" %}
 {% stats "Previous Colour System" "21 colours" "New Colour System" "14 colours" "" "" "" "" %}

-{% image "src/static/work/siae-sass-figma-library.jpg" "full" "" "Overview of the new components designed in Figma utilising all the features such as properties, auto layout and much more." %}
+{% image "src/static/work/siae-sass-figma-library.jpg" "" "Overview of the new components designed in Figma utilising all the features such as properties, auto layout and much more." %}

 ### Prototyping